paulness/ssl-testing-with-docker/README.md

 #### Check SSL certificates are valid after launching

-You should run this command in a new terminal and check that no errors are shown.
+You should run this command in a new terminal and check that there are no errors.
 You should see `Verify return code: 0 (ok)`.

 ```bash
 openssl s_client -connect help.paulsness.com:443 -debug